York County, South Carolina: 20th century

-Cotton production remained the dominant agriculture export in early 20th century York County, with the textile industry continuing to develop.
-Rock Hill became the hub of this industry, while mills blossomed throughout the county.
-South Carolina's peak cotton crop was harvested in 1921, and thereafter, cotton production began a long and steady decline, due in part to boll weevil infestations, soil erosion, and mechanization of farming technologies.
+Cotton production remained the dominant agricultural export in early 20th century York County, with the textile industry continuing to develop.
+Rock Hill became the hub of this industry while mills blossomed throughout the county.
+South Carolina's peak cotton crop was harvested in 1921, and thereafter, cotton production began a long and steady decline due in part to boll weevil infestations, soil erosion, and mechanization of farming technologies.
 The New Deal programs of the 1930s prodded farmers into switching to different crops, with cotton gradually becoming less and less the focal point of the county's economy.

-In 1904 the Catawba Dam and Power Plant was completed, and Lake Wylie was created.
-The Catawba Power Company had been founded in 1899 by William C. Whitner, Dr. Gill Wylie, and Robert Wylie.
-Construction began in 1900 and when finally completed, the dam and power plant were one of the most important engineering accomplishments in the southeastern United States.
+In 1904, the Catawba Dam and Power Plant was completed, and Lake Wylie was created.
+The Catawba Power Company was founded in 1899 by William C. Whitner, Dr. Gill Wylie, and Robert Wylie.
+Construction began in 1900, and when it was finally completed, the dam and power plant were among the most important engineering accomplishments in the southeastern United States.
 The venture eventually led to the formation of Duke Power Company, and a later series of dams and hydroelectric facilities were built on the Catawba in both North and South Carolina.
-The Catawba Power Plant sparked the industrialization of the Catawba Valley; by 1911 more than a million textile spindles were powered by it.
+The Catawba Power Plant sparked the industrialization of the Catawba Valley; by 1911, more than a million textile spindles were powered by it.

 Geography and climate

-According to the U.S. Census Bureau, the county has a total area of 696.09 sqmi, of which 681.03 sqmi is land and 15.06 sqmi (2.2%) is water.
+According to the U.S. Census Bureau, the county has a total area of 696.09 sqmi, of which 681.03 sqmi is land and 15.06 sqmi (2.16%) is water.

 York County is located in north central South Carolina, along the North Carolina border.
 Its natural boundaries are the Broad River on the west and the Catawba River on the east.
 All of York County is within the piedmont region.
-Although heavily wooded in many rural areas and retaining a predominantly rural character in its western sector, York County is part of the greater Charlotte metropolitan region and includes Rock Hill, the county's largest city, as well as the smaller cities of Tega Cay and York and the smaller towns of Clover, Fort Mill, Hickory Grove, McConnells, Sharon, and Lake Wylie.
+Although heavily wooded in many rural areas and retaining a predominantly rural character in its western sector, York County is part of the Charlotte metropolitan area and includes Rock Hill, the county's largest city, as well as the smaller cities of Tega Cay and York and the smaller towns of Clover, Fort Mill, Hickory Grove, McConnells, Sharon, and Lake Wylie.

 Henry's Knob, a mountain and site of a former open-pit mining operation for the world's largest deposit of kyanite stands at 1120 ft above sea level. the mountain is near the North Carolina border and the town of Clover.
 According to United States Environmental Protection Agency (EPA) records, the mine is listed as a Superfund Alternative Site for acid mine drainage and groundwater contamination.